Healthcare Administration Nursing

 director-of-nursing-at-work

-Aspiring nursing directors must begin by developing the knowledge and skills they’ll need to succeed.
-The right education, such as a Graduate Certificate in Nursing Administration and Leadership, can prepare nurses with the management expertise they’ll need to pursue jobs at the highest levels.
+Those aspiring to become a director of nursing must begin by developing the knowledge and skills they’ll need to succeed.
+The right education, such as an MSN/MHA Dual Degree or a Graduate Certificate in Nursing Administration and Leadership, can prepare nurses with the management expertise they’ll need to pursue jobs at the highest levels.

 What Does a Director of Nursing Do?

-A director of nursing’s job description can vary based on the size and type of the organization, but some responsibilities and duties remain consistent.
-For example, all nursing directors oversee budgets and supervise nursing staff.
+A director of nursing’s job responsibilities can vary by the size and type of the organization, but some responsibilities and duties remain consistent.
+For example, all directors of nursing oversee budgets and supervise nursing staff.
 Other day-to-day job duties may include the following:

 • Serving as a liaison between nursing staff, doctors, and healthcare administrators